 Some will argue Quarantine sux, [REC] is so much better, blah blah blah….to which I say, they’re virtually the same fricking movie!
 Quite frankly, after screening both films, I not only thought Quarantine added a couple of slight nuances that enhanced the terror, but I also felt that Jennifer Carpenter, who is generally despised in this film, nailed it.
 Put me in the same situation—COMPLETE darkness and voracious flesh eating infected beings all around me—and I would also melt into a puddle of hysteria.
 Hers was no cookie-cutter strong heroine like in most horror films.

-But I’m not really here to talk about the original films.
-I’ve just finished watching the sequels for each film.
+But I’m not here to talk about the original films.
+It’s sequel time!
 Considering [REC] was implied to be the possible result of demonic possession and Quarantine was simply a virus—the sequels were forced to go in different directions.
 And did they ever.

 Yep, this film is Night of the Demons, Demons 2, and The Exorcist in heels.
 It somehow robs the original film of its potency to have it all concretely spelled out this time around.
 And when they get into a “demon vision” camera perspective—the only way to see the evil on a different plane of existence that resides in this apartment complex—it’s all over.